Brendan557/Titanic-DataSet/README.md

 3. Open the "Titanic analysis.py" using a IDE like Spyder.
 4. I suggest running the code as sections, sections all have """SOME TEXT""" at the beginning and the section ends when the next """SOME TEXT""" appears.
 While notebook will run as a whole, I find it easier to see the results if it is run section by section.
 5. I have also included comments on my thoughts and analysis in each section, so running it by section makes it easier to see the code, results and my comments.
-6. If you do not have a way to run the python notebook I am also including the output and comments in the "Titanic analysis"
+6. If you do not have a way to run the python notebook I am also including the output and comments in the "Titanic Analysis comment and graph write up.docx"
+7. NOTE: Reading the Comments from the Python code, makes more sense compared to just reading the "Titanic Analysis comment and graph write up.docx" as I designed the comments to go along with the code.
+If I were to present this in a professional setting I would create a powerpoint with the graphs and some of the other data points like mean and medians.
+I would just have talking points and visual aids.
+The "Titanic Analysis comment and graph write up.docx" is meant as an aid if you are unable to open and run the Python code.

 ￼￼￼￼￼